Reuben and Rose Mattus

-Reuben and Rose Mattus were American entrepreneurs who founded the Häagen-Dazs ice cream business.
+Reuben and Rose Mattus were Polish-American entrepreneurs who founded the Häagen-Dazs ice cream business.

 Biography

 Reuben Mattus

 Reuben Mattus (December 25, 1912 or January 8, 1913 – January 27, 1994) was born to a Polish–Jewish family in Grodno, at the time part of the Russian Empire.
 His parents, Lea (also Leah) and Nathan, originally spelt their surname either Mattes or Matus, and had originally named their son Nifka at birth.
 The family ran a gourmet shop, which struggled financially after the beginning of World War I. Nathan traveled to the United States with plans to relocate the rest of the family there, but he was conscripted into the Imperial Russian Army upon returning to Russian Poland to bring his wife and children back with him.
 During the war, Nathan was killed in the Battle of Tannenberg while the rest of the family struggled with food shortages, with Reuben's mother Lea and older sister Eleanor contracting typhus.
 By the end of the war, Grodno became part of the Second Polish Republic, and after the family recovered from typhus, Lea reopened the gourmet shop.

 In 1921, relatives in the U.S. financed the immigration of Reuben's family, who arrived at the Port of New York on the SS Vestris on March 5, 1921.
 On Ellis Island, their surname was changed to Mattus.
 Two of Reuben's uncles already ran separate ice cream businesses, Big Bear Ice Cream and Yukon Ice Cream Company, with his mother starting a third business, Sanitary Frozen Products, in the Bronx.
 Beginning at the age of 10, Reuben worked at an ice cream parlor run by his uncle in Brooklyn and also helped his mother make Italian lemon-ice, operating the hand-crank machine to squeeze the lemon juice for the ice.
 When Lea Mattus incorporated her business, she renamed it to Senator Frozen Products, Inc. due to a communication error with her lawyer.
 By 1929, the family was making ice pops, chocolate-covered ice cream bars and ice cream sandwiches, selling them around South Bronx from a horse-drawn wagon.